cloudinary-devs/Cloudinary-FashionistaAI/README.md

 FashionistaAI is a stylish web application that leverages Cloudinary's GenAI technologies to help you transform your fashion sense.
 Upload an image of an outfit, and FashionistaAI will generate four distinct styles based on that image: Business Casual, Sporty, Streetwear, and Elegant.
 Perfect for anyone looking to experiment with different looks or seeking inspiration for their next outfit!

+## Run the App

+1. In your terminal run `npm i` to install all the dependencies
+2. In your terminal run `npm run dev` to run the frontend
+3. In your terminal run `npm start` to start the NodeJS server

 ## Cloudinary GenAI features

 Generative Replacement: Has the method `generativeReplace()` that detect and replace one object with another inside of an image.